appsquickly/typhoon/README.md

-* If you're interested in reading an architectural discussion, especially ___why xml is a good choice___ to declare components, their collaborating classes and their configurations, as well as what other styles of dependency injection this cotainer will be supporting:
+* If you're interested in reading an architectural discussion, especially ___why xml is a good choice___ to declare components, their collaborating classes and their configurations, as well as what other styles of dependency injection this container will be supporting:
 <a href="https://github.com/jasperblues/spring-objective-c/wiki/Does-this-mean-XML%3F">___then please read this.___</a>

 otherwise . . .